top of page

 The Role of EMDR in Complex Trauma Recovery

-As a trauma therapist trained in EMDR, I've witnessed how this evidence-based approach can transform lives.
-EMDR helps your brain process traumatic memories in a way that reduces their emotional charge and physical impact.
+As a trauma therapist trained in EMDR, I’ve witnessed how this evidence-based approach can transform lives.
+EMDR helps your brain process difficult memories, trauma memories, and distressing events in a way that reduces their emotional charge and physical impact.
 For complex trauma, EMDR can address not just specific memories but also the underlying attachment patterns that create relationship difficulties.

 Finding Trauma Therapy in Glasgow